CPA Review Courses

 ExamMatrix CPA Review (Rank: #6)

-Most Affordable Review: You can get ExamMatrix’s complete 4-part CPA review for only $539 by using this exclusive 10% discount!
-This is 1/3 the price of the industry average and gives students with a tighter budget the chance to properly prepare for the CPA exam.
+More Affordable Review: You can get ExamMatrix’s complete 4-part CPA review for $899.
+This price is less than the industry average and gives students with a tighter budget the chance to properly prepare for the CPA exam.

 Embedded Textbooks: The ExamMatrix CPA Review textbooks are embedded in the course as ebooks.
-Most practice questions contain a link to the page in the book that covers the content relevant to that question.
-There is also a “homework” report you can run that will generate reading assignments for you based upon your performance.
+Most practice questions link to the page in the book which cover the relevant content.
+There is also a “homework” report you can run that will generate reading assignments based on your performance.

 No Video Lectures: ExamMatrix is not a guided review course and doesn’t come with video lectures to help explain the material.
 This isn’t such a big deal for those of you who prefer to self-study, but if you are a visual type of learner who learns best from having people explain things, then you might want to consider another course.